wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

         Then click **Save**.

-    4. To apply the filter mentioned, add a custom statement wuthin the ForEach statement.
+    4. To apply the filter mentioned, add a custom statement within the ForEach statement.
 To do this, click the **+** just below the last ForEach statement you added.

         ![Add Custom Statement After Foreach Statement](assets/img/services/add-custom-statement-after-foreach-statement.png)